Graham Sutherland: Later life

 From his portrait work, Sutherland acquired several patrons in Italy and took to spending the summer in Venice.
-However, in 1967, for an Italian television documentary, Sutherland visited Pembrokeshire for the first time in over twenty years and became inspired by the landscape to regularly work in the region until his death.
-Living abroad had led to something of a decline in his status in Britain.
-However, his return to working in Pembrokeshire went some way toward restoring his reputation as a leading British artist.
+However, in 1967, for an Italian television documentary, Sutherland visited Pembrokeshire for the first time in more than twenty years and became inspired by the landscape to regularly work in the region until his death.
+Living abroad had led to something of a decline in his status in Britain, but his return to working in Pembrokeshire went some way toward restoring his reputation as a leading British artist.

 Much of his work from this point until the end of his life incorporates motifs taken from the area, such as the estuaries at Sandy Haven and Picton.
 His work from this period includes two suites of prints The Bees (1976–77) and Apollinaire (1978–79).

 There were major retrospective shows at the Institute of Contemporary Arts in 1951, the Tate in 1982, the Musée Picasso, Antibes, France in 1998 and the Dulwich Picture Gallery in 2005.
 A major exhibition of rarely seen works on paper by Sutherland, curated by artist George Shaw, was shown in Oxford, in 2011–12.

 Sutherland died in 1980 and was buried in the graveyard of the Church of St Peter and St Paul in Trottiscliffe, Kent.

+Art market

+The highest price reached by one of his paintings at the art market was when The Crucifixion (1947) sold at $1,156,549 by Sotheby's London on 15 June 2011.